 Technology adoption is a challenge for nearly every industry.
 Indeed, for most professional services firms, introducing new technology to your organization can be more difficult than the technical implementation itself.
 If you’ve ever heard the phases, “but this is how we’ve always done it” or “if it’s not broken, why fix it?” you’re not alone.

-This resistance to improvement is not surprising when you realize more than half of organizations don’t have a clear digital business vision or strategy.
+This resistance to technology improvement is not surprising when you realize more than half of organizations don’t have a clear digital business vision or strategy.

 Even though you know strong digital strategies and robust technology adoption are some of your best chances to get ahead of competitors, there are a lot of reasons why it’s so tough to get people on board.